GabeScott/standard-works-vault/General Conference/1999 April - Follow the Light.md

 Just as we followed the light of a truck one stormy winter night, so did Shelly and Mary Elizabeth and Jane follow the light of the Lord, and so can you.
 And when you come to those times that will require courage and strength and faith, remember the words of the hymn:

-The Lord is my light; then why should I fear?
+>The Lord is my light; then why should I fear?

-By day and by night his presence is near.
+>By day and by night his presence is near.

-(“The Lord Is My Light,” Hymns, no. 89)
+>

 I testify that the Lord is always there to help you.
 The example of His life and His teachings is a steady, sure guide.
 We can follow Him with confidence and perfect trust, for He is our Savior.
 I love Him.
 I love you and bear testimony of His love for you in the name of Jesus Christ, amen.